Textualize/textual-serve/README.md

 ## Creating a server

-The API is super simple.
 First import the Server class:

 ```python
 from textual_serve.server import Server
 ```

-Then create a server instance and pass the command that launches your Textual app:
+Then create a `Server` instance and pass the command that launches your Textual app:

 ```python
 server = Server("python -m textual")